Why Discovery Should Be Voice-First in AI Projects

 How It Worked in Practice

-• Questions from our standard discovery form.
+• Questions from the standard discovery form

-• Additional prompts we normally ask during stakeholder interviews.
+• Prompts normally asked during stakeholder interviews

 Closing Thought